aanchan/enron-lda/README.md

 ```

 ### To run on a local machine
-Run the following commands on a local machine:
+Run the following commands on a local machine using - Python 3.6.9:
 ```
 python3 -m venv env/global_relay
 source env/global_relay/bin/activate